Iodhadh: Interpretation

 The medieval glossators all assign "yew" as the meaning of the letter name referred to by the kennings, though Idad is not a word attested in its own right.
 Idad as "yew" is glossed by these later commentators as deriving from a modified form of ibar originally.
 However, this is unlikely to be the Old Irish word that gave the letter its value of "yew", as the cognate Welsh efwr and Gallo-Roman eburos point to a Primitive Irish *eburas, and ibar was used (with qualifiers) to refer to a whole range of evergreen shrubs.

-It is more likely that the Old Irish word that gave the letter its ascribed meaning was éo, from the Primitive Irish *iwas (c.f.
-Welsh ywen, Gaulish ivo-, Proto-Indo-European *iwo- "yew").
+It is more likely that the Old Irish word that gave the letter its ascribed meaning was éo, from the Primitive Irish *iwas (cf. Welsh ywen, Gaulish ivo-, Proto-Indo-European *iwo- "yew").
 McManus suggests that the original letter names for edad and idad were likely *eburas (or *esox) and *iwas, hence their values [e] and [i] respectively, with confusion arising in the medieval period as the language evolved.